Thriving Terrariums

 Observe More, Water Less

 Again thinking about the environment of a forest - damp and humid.
-HOWEVER, there needs to be an air of caution with terrariums.
+However, there needs to be an air of caution with terrariums.
 It’s better to underwater than over-water.
-Depending on the size, a terrarium will only need a couple spritz of water, and will only need a top up of water when/if the soil starts to dry out.
+All terrariums are watered when I make them so you will only need to water if it start’s to dry out.

 -